Our Story

 Stephanie S. Lee

-Stephanie S. Lee is an artist/curator based in Queens, NY.
-She received both MS and BFA from Pratt Institute and studied Korean Folk Art painting at Busan National University, South Korea.
-She teaches and promotes Korean Folk Art painting (Minhwa) to the public since 2013.
-While serving as a NY regional director of Korea Minhwa Association and a teaching artist of the Flushing Council on Culture and the Arts, she is currently working at the Godwin-Ternbach Museum.
+Stephanie S. Lee is an artist and curator based in Bayside, NY.
+She earned both an MS and a BFA from Pratt Institute and studied Korean Folk Art painting (Minhwa) at Busan National University in South Korea.
+Since 2013, she has been teaching and promoting Minhwa to the public.
+Stephanie served as the NY regional director of the Korea Minhwa Association for six years and is currently a teaching artist at the Flushing Council on Culture and the Arts, as well as a staff member at the Godwin-Ternbach Museum.

-Her work has been exhibited in many public venues and museums and featured in the Wall Street Journal, New York Times, Asia Week, The Korea Times, WNBC News, NY1 News, TKC TV, and many more.
+Her work has been exhibited in numerous public venues and museums and has been featured in prominent media outlets such as The Wall Street Journal, The New York Times, Asia Week, The Korea Times, WNBC News, NY1 News, TKC TV, and more.

 -